 Detecting a fever in dogs can be difficult.
-Here, our Carolina Veterinary Specialists in Huntersville explain how to detect a fever in dogs, the causes, symptoms and what you need to know to care for your pet.
+Here, our Carolina Veterinary Specialists in Huntersville explains how to detect a fever in dogs, the causes, symptoms, and what you need to know to care for your pet.

 What is a normal temperature for a dog and what temperature is a dog fever?

-A dog’s normal body temperature ranges from 101° to 102.5° Fahrenheit, which is significantly higher to humans whose body temperature ranges from 97.6° to 99.6° F.
+A dog’s normal body temperature ranges from 101° to 102.5° Fahrenheit, which is significantly higher than humans whose body temperature ranges from 97.6° to 99.6° F.

 A temperature of more than 103° F is considered a dog fever.
 When temperatures reach 106° F, serious and fatal complications can occur.